 How Often Should I Clean My Ring?

 To keep your ring looking its best, try to clean it once a week.
 That's enough to keep everyday oil and buildup at bay.
 About twice a year, however, it's good to take it to be cleaned at your jeweler—even more often if your ring has been exposed to a high level of debris.
 "If you're very active outdoors or in the kitchen and there's a hard, compacted layer of oil or dirt, it's best to get it cleaned at the jewelers using professional-grade products that will restore the brilliance of the stone safely," Mann says.
 You may be able to get away with less frequent cleanings by taking it off during activities that may damage or dirty it.

 What Not to Use When Cleaning Your Diamond Ring

 The only thing worse than a ring that has lost its luster is a ring that's damaged due to improper care.
-Mann advises that you never use any household cleaners such as bleach, chlorine, and acetone.
-"These harsh chemicals can break down some of the base metals in your ring," he says.
+You should never use household cleaners such as bleach, chlorine, and acetone.
+"These harsh chemicals can break down some of the base metals in your ring," Mann says.
 "Also, never use any kind of abrasive products such as toothpaste, baking soda, or any powdered cleaners, which can easily scratch metals, particularly gold."

 Don't Use Ultrasonic Jewelry Cleaners at Home

 While ultrasonic jewelry cleaners do produce a sparkling result, the machine works by sending vibrations through the water and cleaning solution in a matter of minutes.
 All that vigorous movement can cause stones to become loose or even fall out in the machine, Mann says.
 And while a professional jeweler can test the stones to see if they're all still intact (and secure them on the spot), you would never know at home if one of your pavé set stones became loose in the machine—unless, of course, it fell all the way out, in which case you—hopefully have your ring insured—have to go to the jeweler anyway.